Azure/AppConfiguration/releaseNotes/AzureDevOpsPushPipelineExtension.md

 ![sample](pictures/AzureDevOpsPushExtensionVersionSample.PNG)

 ### v4.4.0 - November, 15 2022
-* Added Import mode option support for KVSet profile.
+* Added ImportMode option support for KVSet profile.
 * Added Strict support for KVSet profile.
 With the added support of Strict for KVSet profile, when Strict is set to true any key-values in the store that are not included in the configuration file will be deleted.

 ### v3.4.0 - October, 19 2022
-* Added ImportMode and Dry run options.
-Import Mode option is only supported for Default profile.
+* Added ImportMode option, ImportMode is only supported for Default profile.
+* Added DryRun option.

 ### v3.3.0 - July, 13 2022
 * Added KVSet file content profile support.